Discover 33 Delightful Things to Do in Mallorca, Spain!

 Or you could end your Majorca visit in Palma de Mallorca, before flying back home.

-Now you know the top things to do in Majorca and how to visit!
+Now you know the best things to do in Mallorca and how to visit!

 If you seek culture, history (and yes, shopping) – along with elegant hotels and quaint country inns, tranquil beach coves, scenic hiking trails and off-the-beaten-path explorations – pack your bags for a Mallorca vacation!

-Have you been to Mallorca?
+Have you been?
 What do you think – is Mallorca worth visiting?
 Did we miss any of your favorite places to visit or Majorca activities?

 Let us know!
 You can share your thoughts in the Comments section below (and read comments from other readers).